wp-plugins/nonce-please/README.txt

 == Licence ==

-The licence of this plugin is GPL v2.
+The license of this plugin is GPL v2.

 == Restrictions ==